WrestleMania 25: Preliminary matches

 The next match featured Chris Jericho facing Ricky Steamboat, Jimmy Snuka, and Roddy Piper (who were accompanied to the ring by Ric Flair) in a three-on-one handicap elimination match.
 Before long, Jericho had caused Snuka to submit the Walls of Jericho.
 He then pinned Piper after an enzuigiri.
 Steamboat, however, would outlast his partners as he was able to execute a number of his signature moves including arm drags, chops, and a plancha.
 Jericho was able to regain control of the match by connecting with the Codebreaker, pinning Steamboat to win the match.
 After the match, Jericho challenged Mickey Rourke, sitting at ringside, to come into the ring.
 Rourke finally entered the ring and knocked Jericho onto the canvas with a punch before being commended by Ric Flair.

 The fourth bout was the Extreme Rules match between brothers Jeff Hardy and Matt Hardy.
 This featured a multitude of moments that saw the Hardys assault each other with many different weapon-based attacks, which included assaults with numerous objects under the ring and Jeff splash from the top turnbuckle through a pair of tables, with Matt sandwiched between the two and a chair.
 Jeff, seeking to end the match, attempted to set up a ladder for him to ascend while he would perform a maneuver similar to a leapfrog over the hurdle, and diving down in a seated position known as a leapfrog leg drop, ultimately missing his target, due to Matt's last-minute dodge, which resulted in Matt gaining the advantage over his brother.
 He then forced Jeff's head in between the seat and back of a steel chair, then executed the Twist of Fate with Jeff's head in the chair to win the match via pinfall.

-Rey Mysterio, dressed as The Joker for WrestleMania, faced JBL for the Intercontinental Championship.
+Rey Mysterio, dressed as The Joker for WrestleMania, faced John "Bradshaw" Layfield (JBL) for Raw's Intercontinental Championship.

 A singles match for the Intercontinental Championship was next, in which Rey Mysterio faced defending champion John "Bradshaw" Layfield (JBL).
 Before the match started, JBL kicked Mysterio and punched him down to the ground for a few seconds.
 But once the referee started the match, Mysterio surprised JBL by quickly executing the 619 before pinning him for a win via pinfall in 22 seconds.
 Following the match, a frustrated JBL grabbed a microphone and proclaimed, "I quit!".
 This has been JBL's last singles match as an active performer.
 The match marked the first time since WrestleMania X8 that the Intercontinental Championship has been defended at a WrestleMania event.